123job-Group/simple-tables/README.md

 ### Features planed
-- Add ArrayDataProvider
+- ArrayDataProvider
-- Add screenshots and online demo with examples
+- Online demo with examples
-- Add support of multiple tables on one page
+- Support of multiple tables on one page
-- Add more customization
+- More customization
+- Write beautiful code instead of ugliness

 ## License